coezbek/Switcheroo/README.md

 - [ ] Show message bubble when Switcheroo has started.
 - [ ] Add option to disable stand-alone `ALT` keypress to switch to selected window.
 Currently this is enabled by default, but a bit surprising (see: https://github.com/kvakulo/Switcheroo/pull/128)
 - [x] Fix: Empty Shortcut will use Backspace as the shortcut - https://github.com/kvakulo/Switcheroo/issues/172
 - [x] Feat: Support for middle click to close windows - https://github.com/kvakulo/Switcheroo/issues/166
+- [ ] Dark mode/theme support.
+- [ ] Build of tagged releases doesn't properly show the changelog in the release notes.

 ## Forks